mmngreco/mmngreco.github.io/content/posts/use-rich.md

 title: "Have you heard of rich?"
 date: 2023-08-20
 draft: false
-categories: ["hacking"]
+categories: ["programming"]
-labels: ["rich", "hack", "python", "console", "terminal"]
+labels: ["hacking", "rich", "hack", "python", "console", "terminal"]
 ---

 ## Have you heard of rich?